 There are many reasons why babies are admitted to NICU.
 Being born too early is the most common reason, but there will also be babies who experienced complications during the birth process, were born with an infection, had mild breathing difficulties or who have congenital abnormalities.

 Although some little ones may be very ill, many others are simply there to help them overcome some small glitches.
 This article offers some general information from the point of view of a mother who has gone through the experience and who truly understands what to expect in the NICU.
 But the care you receive will obviously be unique to your baby’s situation.
 Speak to your paediatrician or the NICU nursing sister if there are things you still don’t understand or need guidance on.

 Here’s what to expect in the NICU

 Arriving in the NICU:

-Your baby is very small and you will probably not be able to touch or hold your baby for the next few days.
+If your baby is very sick you may possibly not be able to hold your baby initially.
+This is obviously heartbreaking for a new mom.

-Your baby will still be quite thin, and his skin will be slightly translucent and still covered in downy hair.
+These little ones will still be quite thin, and their skins will appear slightly translucent.
+They are still covered in downy hair.
 In girls, you may see tiny nipples.
-He may move quite vigorously and grasp your finger and may be able to suck or lick, but he won’t be ready to feed on his own.
+He may move quite vigorously and grasp your finger and may be able to suck or lick, but he probably won’t be ready yet to feed on his own.